-- 9.1.24 The Final Agreement will address measures for Ontario to support employment and capacity training for Algonquins in order to help them meet the requirements for jobs within or associated with Protected Areas. - 9.1.25 Prior to the Final Agreement, Ontario and the Algonquins will explore the development of an Algonquin steward program to provide ongoing employment opportunities to the Algonquins in Algonquin Provincial Park and other Protected Areas in the Settlement Area, and to aim to enhance cultural recognition and aspects of an Algonquin identity in each Protected Area where the program is delivered. - 9.1.26 If Ontario and the Algonquins agree to implement an Algonquin steward program, staffing, job specifications, funding arrangements and other program specifics will be addressed through an agreement between Ontario and the Algonquins before the Final Agreement.
+- 9.1.27 The Final Agreement will address measures for Ontario to support employment and capacity training for Algonquins in order to help them meet the requirements for jobs within or associated with Protected Areas. - 9.1.28 Prior to the Final Agreement, Ontario and the Algonquins will explore the development of an Algonquin steward program to provide ongoing employment opportunities to the Algonquins in Algonquin Provincial Park and other Protected Areas in the Settlement Area, and to aim to enhance cultural recognition and aspects of an Algonquin identity in each Protected Area where the program will be delivered. - 9.1.29 If Ontario and the Algonquins agree to implement an Algonquin steward program, staffing, job specifications, funding arrangements and other program specifics will be addressed through an agreement between Ontario and the Algonquins to be negotiated before the Final Agreement.